 The United States is a hotbed for innovation in sports wagering, but it still lags other regulated markets when it comes to exchange betting.
 Unique challenges presented by the Federal Wire Act and a population accustomed to traditional sports betting have stymied past attempts to establish the exchange betting model in the United States.

 However, multiple startups have emerged to offer forms of exchange betting USA fans can easily grasp without discarding everything they know about sports betting.
-The most prominent example is Prophet Betting Exchange, which launched for New Jersey Customers in August 2022.

 In addition, several fantasy sports operators have launched DFS exchanges that involve trading shares in athletes based on their potential fantasy point totals.
 Fantasy sports exchanges offer the advantage of widespread legality, including states that haven’t yet legalized sports betting, but none have managed to achieve significant market share.